rpires71/milestone1/README.md

 5. Ensure no oversized or uncompressed image files are present.<br>
 </td>
   </tr>

   <tr>
-    <td colspan="2"><strong>Expected Result:</strong><br>
+    <td colspan="2"><strong>Expected Result:</strong>
-- All images should load quickly, appear sharp, and be under appropriate file size limits (generally <500KB per image).
-No unnecessary large images or format warnings should be flagged in performance testing tools.
+<p>All images should load quickly, appear sharp, and be under appropriate file size limits (generally below 500KB per image).
+No unnecessary large images or format warnings should be flagged in performance testing tools.</p>
 </td>
   </tr>
   <tr>